PSLmodels/taxdata/puf_data/StatMatch/MATCH.md

 ## Process

 Data from the 2016 CPS data is first collected and organized.
-Tax filing units are then constructed from this CPS data, missing data is imputed from similar data through [Predictive Mean Matching](https://stefvanbuuren.name/fimd/sec-pmm.html)and the statistical match is performed using nearest neighbor distance as the criterion for matching filing units. [`runmatch.py`](Matching/runmatch.py) is responsible for running the match and compiling a final production file.
+Tax filing units are then constructed from this CPS data, missing data is imputed from similar data through [Predictive Mean Matching](https://stefvanbuuren.name/fimd/sec-pmm.html) and the statistical match is performed using nearest neighbor distance as the criterion for matching filing units. [`runmatch.py`](Matching/runmatch.py) is responsible for running the match and compiling a final production file.